asjad99/asjad99/README.md

 ####  Hi there 👋

- - I'm a final year computer science Ph.D. student :mortar_board: at the University of Wollongong
+ - I'm a final year computer science Ph.D. student :mortar_board: at the University of Wollongong :classical_building:
  - My recent work centres around exploring applications of machine learning for process analytics, expert decision support and Natural Language Understanding of domain specific text.
  - I have a passion for building intelligent systems(data products) and using them to solve real world problems.
 I write about my experiences at https://www.asjadk.io
  - I enjoy coding in Python and am a open-source enthusiast.
 Below i have shared some of the my recent Research Prototypes (Proof-of-Concept), course projects and side projects done in the past.